Azure/FTALive-Sessions/content/aks/aks-networking.md

 [Configure Azure CNI in Azure Kubernetes Service](https://docs.microsoft.com/azure/aks/configure-azure-cni)
 - It requires additional planning while designing the IP address space.
-- IP address should be planned according to the number of node pools, nodes and maximum number of pods per node.
+- IP address should be planned according to the number of node pools, nodes, and maximum number of pods per node.
 - If Internal load balancers are deployed, front IPs are allocated from the cluster subnet

 ## Planning IP address